tyc0/integrations/packages/gcp/docs/vpcflow.md

-# Firewall
+# VPC Flow

 ## Logs

-The `firewall` dataset collects logs from Firewall Rules in your Virtual Private Cloud (VPC) networks.
+The `vpcflow` dataset collects logs sent from and received by VM instances, including instances used as GKE nodes.

 **Exported fields**